-California continues to expand its public sector through higher taxes and deficit spending, causing residents to flee the state. system that itself accounts for more state government spending than the entire University of California education system.39 In 2008, Democratic State Treasurer Bill Lockyer criticized the Democratdominated legislature's ties to the public sector unions, saying, "It's impossible for this Legislature to reform the pension system and if we don't it will bankrupt the state.
-And I don't think anybody can do it here because of who elected you."40 Flawed economic policies, a large and growing public sector, and poor fiscal management have caused California to be a less attractive state for people to live.
-From 2000 to 2009, 1.5 million more residents moved out of the state than moved into it.41
+California continues to expand its public sector through higher taxes and deficit spending, causing residents to flee the state.

+Even before the recent financial crisis and worldwide recession, California has continually confronted significant budget shortfalls which continual tax hikes have failed to curb, and the growing welfare state and highly regulated environment have hindered economic growth.
+Just last year California faced its own debt crisis, which resulted in a credit downgrade.
+Among the primary culprits in California's crisis were its public sector unions and a state pension system that itself accounts for more state government spending than the entire University of California education system.
+In 2008, Democratic State Treasurer Bill Lockyer criticized the Democratdominated legislature's ties to the public sector unions, saying, "It's impossible for this Legislature to reform the pension system and if we don't it will bankrupt the state.
+And I don't think anybody can do it here because of who elected you."
+Flawed economic policies, a large and growing public sector, and poor fiscal management have caused California to be a less attractive state for people to live.
+From 2000 to 2009, 1.5 million more residents moved out of the state than moved into it.

 Illinois is another state that has been making headlines for the wrong reasons.
 Illinois' pension system is among the most troubled in the nation.
-Just the Illinois Teachers' Retirement System component of public pensions alone will cost more in 2011 (\$5.7 billion) than total general state aid to schools (\$4.6 billion).42 That is, Illinois' taxpayers spend more money on retired teachers than on current students.
-Despite the establishment of a two-tier system offering less generous benefits to new hires, Professor Joshua Rauh estimates that even assuming 8% annual returns, Illinois's pension system will go broke in 2018.43
+Just the Illinois Teachers' Retirement System component of public pensions alone will cost more in 2011 (\$5.7 billion) than total general state aid to schools (\$4.6 billion).
+That is, Illinois' taxpayers spend more money on retired teachers than on current students.
+Despite the establishment of a two-tier system offering less generous benefits to new hires, Professor Joshua Rauh estimates that even assuming 8% annual returns, Illinois's pension system will go broke in 2018.

 In addition to pension troubles, Illinois has consistently faced large budget shortfalls, which it has filled by raising taxes.
-In January 2011, Illinois raised its individual income tax by 67% (from 3% to 5%) and its corporate income tax by 30% (from 7.3% to 9.5%, including a 2.5% surtax).44 Not surprisingly, from 1990 to 2011, Illinois' share of the total U.S. population declined 10% (from 4.56% in 1990 to 4.13% in 2011).
+In January 2011, Illinois raised its individual income tax by 67% (from 3% to 5%) and its corporate income tax by 30% (from 7.3% to 9.5%, including a 2.5% surtax).
+Not surprisingly, from 1990 to 2011, Illinois' share of the total U.S. population declined 10% (from 4.56% in 1990 to 4.13% in 2011).